AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 * Space can be added between the keyword and the word in `<>` bracket.<br>
   e.g. either `name: <name> phone: <phone number>` or `name:<name> phone:<phone number>` is acceptable.

-* Any part of a command surrounded in `[]` bracket are optional.<br>
+* Any component of a command surrounded in `[]` bracket are optional.<br>
   e.g. the command [`add`](#22-adding-a-person--add) has an optional `[department:<department>]` part, so it can be executed with or without a department.

-* Any part of a command with `...` after it means that it can be specified multiple times after the first one. e.g. In [`delete`](#24-deleting-a-person--delete), `<id>...` means that more ids can be entered after the first one.
+* Any component of a command with `...` after it means that it can be specified multiple times after the first one. e.g. In [`delete`](#24-deleting-a-person--delete), `<id>...` means that more ids can be entered after the first one.

-* The required part of a command can be in any order.<br>
+* The required component of a command can be in any order.<br>
   e.g. if the command needs `name:<name> phone:<phone number>`, `phone:<phone number> name:<name>` is also acceptable.

 * Extra parameters for commands that do not take in parameters (such as [`list`](#23-listing-all-persons--list),